-Last updated March 18, 2019.
+Last updated September 10, 2019.

-Interventions to Reduce Implicit Bias
+Psychological Interventions to Reduce Implicit Bias

 To understand the forces that are most influential for changing implicit associations, we must also learn which specific strategies are most effective.
 To accomplish this, we organized a research contest to test many interventions simultaneously (Lai et al., 2014).
 Nine of the eighteen interventions we tested were effective at reducing implicit racial prejudice immediately.